 - Add water as necessary to prevent the paper towel from drying out.
 You shouldn’t be losing water very fast as it is pretty much a closed system.

-- Be patient – Super Hot Pepper seeds can take up to 100 days to germinate.
+- Be patient – Super Hot Pepper seeds can take anywhere from 14 to 30+ days to germinate.

 - Monitor the bag and open every few days to check for little white roots popping out of the seed shell.

 - As soon as seeds “pop” transplant into a cell tray or a small pot with fresh potting soil.

 - Bury seed about 1/4″ deep with the root pointing down.